 Your veterinarian can make a diagnosis of canine leproid granuloma syndrome using biopsied skin samples examined under a microscope.
 Other conditions such as cysts, abscesses, tumors, and insect bites will also need to be ruled out.

 You can learn more about canine leprosy at Canine Leproid Granuloma Syndrome in Dogs.

 How Do I Treat My Dog’s Leprosy?

-Usually, the disease resolves on its own, within one to three months and monitoring by pet owners, to ensure secondary infections do not occur or that lesions do not increase in size to the point where they become ulcerated, is all that is required.
+Usually, the disease resolves on its own, within one to three months.
+Monitoring by pet owners, to ensure secondary infections do not occur or that lesions do not increase in size to the point where they become ulcerated, is all that is required.
 If the disease does not resolve on its own, antimicrobial drugs can be administered and will generally resolve the condition successfully.
 If nodules become large and interfere, surgical excision can be conducted by your veterinarian to remove them.
 If secondary bacterial infections develop with the lesions, antibiotics will be prescribed for the infection.
-Prognosis for dogs affected by CLGS is good and recovery is usually uneventful.
+The prognosis for dogs affected by canine leproid granuloma syndrome is good and recovery is usually uneventful.
 If complications occur, medications and surgical options are available to successfully treat the condition.

 How is Leprosy Similar in Dogs, Humans, and Other Animals?

 Humans, dogs and cats, and apparently armadillos, can all get leprosy.
 Although the kind that dogs and cats get is different, some similarities exist.